Meteor-Community-Packages/meteor-collection2/README.md

 For the curious, this is exactly what Collection2 does before every insert or update:

-1. Removes properties from your document or $set object if they are not explicitly listed in the schema.
+1. Removes properties from your document or mongo modifier object if they are not explicitly listed in the schema.
 2. Automatically converts some properties to match what the schema expects, if possible.
-3. Validates your document or $set or $unset objects.
+3. Validates your document or mongo modifier object.
 4. Performs the insert or update like normal, only if it was valid.

 In reality, Collection2 is simply calling SimpleSchema methods to do these things.
 The following